MountainBed/Bamazon/README.md

 2. Next, determine how much more stock you would like to add for the selected product.
 Once this has been completed, you will be notified that the inventory has been updated and the original command list will be displayed again.
 #### Add New Product
 1. This command will give you the ability to add a new product for sale.
 To do this, the following information is required:
-  -Product name
+  *Product name
-  -Department name
+  *Department name
-  -Cost of the item
+  *Cost of the item
-  -Stock of the item
+  *Stock of the item
 2. The item will then be added to the database and the original command list will be displayed again.
 #### Exit
 This command will end your interaction with the application.